IRSS-UBC/.github/profile/README.md

 This is a place where IRSS members can share code, tutorials, and any information about their research.

-This site also includes other useful information for lab members such as welcomed documentation for new students, a list of publications, tutorials, code, and other resources.
+This site also includes other useful information for lab members such as welcomed documentation for new students, a list of publications, lab websites, and other resources.

 ## Overview
 - [Other lab sites](#other-lab-sites)